ThakurJyoti05/HelloWorld/README.md

 ## Step 1.
 Create a HelloWorld app in NodeJS.
 ### A: Update Package Index and install Nodejs and npm

-First, update the package and install the latest versions of packages.
+First, update the package and install the latest versions of the packages.

 ```bash
 sudo apt update